 “A person would need to be observant of the times when they are passive aggressive,” Drake says.
 “They need to stop, think about the thoughts, feelings, and experience which led them to be passive aggressive.
 And then, it would be important for them to approach the person and apologize for being passive aggressive.
 Depending on the person, they may even have a conversation about what the thoughts, feelings, and experience was that they really are feeling that they were defending against with passive aggression.
 Most people will respond positively to this.
 But, you will need to be mindful of the person as this may not be productive depending on the person who elicited those feelings for you.”

-Passive aggression often arises when we have no way to express our anger about something.
-When we bottle up those emotions, they end up coming out anyway—often as passive aggression.
+Passive aggression often arises when we have no way to express our anger or negative feelings about something.
+When we bottle up those emotions, they often result in passive aggression.
 The key, then, is to find healthy outlets for your anger.
 One such way is through exercise.
-A 2019 study published in Asian Nursing Research found that exercise is linked to decreased anger and increased anger control.
-The study involved 290 nurses in South Korea.

 And don’t let the word “exercise” intimidate you.
 You don’t have to go to the gym or do anything intense if you don’t want to.
 A healthy way to blow off steam could be something as simple as going for a walk around your neighborhood.
 And if you can find a nature walk—even better!
 In the 2018 research article “Psychological Benefits of Walking through Forest Areas,” walking through forest areas for 15 minutes decreased anger-hostility emotions in participants compared to walking through city areas.

-A friend of mine used to assist in kindergarten classes, and one of the lessons she learned from that experience is what the teachers would tell the 5-year-olds: “Use your words,” as in, use words to express how you feel, instead of throwing a tantrum.
-And how useful this advice is for those of us who are adults!
-Passive aggression is a failure to use your words to express what’s going on inside of you (or a failure to use those words accurately, such as when you say “no, it’s fine,” without really meaning it).
+“Use your words,” as in, use words to express how you feel.
+Passive aggression is a failure to use your words to express what’s going on inside of you (or a failure to use those words accurately, such as when you say “No, it’s fine,” without really meaning it).

-So the next time you feel passive-aggression creeping up on you, try writing out what you want to say.
+So the next time you feel passive-aggression creeping up, try writing out what you want to say.
 Then, share it with the other person.
-It’ll probably go over better than huffing, sighing or avoiding the person in the hopes that they’ll guess what you’re mad about.
+It’ll probably go over better than huffing, sighing, or avoiding the person hoping they’ll guess what you’re mad about.

 If you’re still struggling to “use your words,” try crafting a “when-then” statement as recommended by licensed psychologist Thomas DiBlasi, Ph.D.: